 Hover to see how factors connect to Social Awareness & Relationship Skills.
 Then click connected factors to explore strategies related to multiple factors.

 Building social networks with access to new resources, termed social capital, is an important outcome of adult education, as learners gain the confidence and knowledge to interact with those beyond their social circles.
 Adults need to use complex social norms such as politeness and formality across social contexts.
+Peer relationships can be particularly important during transitions, for example the transition to college, especially for adults who have difficulty with relationships, including those with ADHD.
 Social Awareness & Relationship Skills are also critical in online environments for both successful networking and learning.

 When adults can connect and communicate with authentic audiences about their interests and values, learning becomes more personally meaningful and relevant.